26 Jun Mood and ‘Tude: Tips for Managing Moody Teens

 Manage the Moodiness

-Your teen’s moody behavior may become extremely exhausting and terribly unpredictable.
+The behavior of moody teens may become extremely exhausting and terribly unpredictable.
 You should keep your own sanity intact at all costs.
 Here are some ways you can manage your teen’s moodiness:

 - Don’t ask.This is a very straightforward tip that moms tend to have a hard time following.
 Your teen probably already thinks you are “all up in their business”.
 So get out.
 When your teenager looks or seems annoyed about something, don’t ask.
 Give them some time to shake it off and if they want to vent, they will.